 These are the 6 most common mistakes you should avoid:

-Text abbreviations are not the same as using shortened spellings or replacing words with numbers.
-Texting shorthand such as u instead of you or gr8 instead of great makes your message harder to read, and can seem childish or lazy to many recipients. - Overuse of abbreviations
+Texting shorthand Text abbreviations are not the same as using shortened spellings or replacing words with numbers.
+Texting shorthand such as u instead of you or gr8 instead of great makes your message harder to read, and can seem childish or lazy to many recipients.

 This is fairly obvious, but trying to use an abbreviation you don’t know the meaning of could backfire.
 Similarly, if someone texts you an abbreviation you don’t recognize, you can always Google it.